BazingaFR/bazingafr.github.io/about.md

 permalink: /about/
 ---

-As a data science partner, organisations leverage my skills to help teams build, manage and enhance their data science and visualisation solutions in a strategically-aligned, commercially-oriented and customer-centred way.
+As a data science partner, I help teams build, manage and enhance their data science and visualisation solutions in a strategically-aligned, commercially-oriented and customer-centred way.

-With an extensive and varied industry experience as well as a deep, practical technical expertise, I am often required by marketing, sales, finance, technology and strategy teams to provide support and to deliver analytics-driven business insights that are easy to use, undestand and implement.
+With an extensive industry experience as well as a deep, technical analytical expertise, I am often required by marketing, sales, finance, technology and strategy teams to provide support and to deliver robust analytics-driven solutions that are easy to use, undestand and implement.

 I specialise in providing:

 ### Data Discovery & Exploratory Data Analysis ###
-- I partner with teams to help them identify sources, types and quality of the data available in their organsations.
-From a pre-defined set of specific business questions, assumptions or hypothesis needing attention, I provide robust exploratory data analyses to help identify patterns and provide initial insights.
+- I partner with teams to help them identify the sources, types and quality of data available in their organsations.
+I also provide robust exploratory data analyses that help teams identify patterns and generate initial insights.

 ### Interactive Data Visualisation Dashboards ###
-- I partner with teams to provide them with automated, interactive data visualisation dashboards about their customers, products or services performance.
+- I partner with teams to provide them with automated, interactive data visualisation dashboards about their customers, products or services to help monitor performance.

 ### Predictive Analytics ###
-- I partner with teams to create and implement segmentation models, sales forecast, propensity to churn, recommender systems and many other analytical solutions to their day-to-day problems.
+- I partner with teams to implement segmentation models, sales forecast, propensity models, recommender systems and many other analytical solutions to optimise operations, antecipate the future and allow better decision-making.

 ### Analytics Project Management###
-- I provide organisations with a good balance between technical, practical analytical skills and business, strategy and project management experience.
-With a track record of leading and nurturing analytics teams, organisations often rely on me to help them lead their analytics teams' journey to the next level.
+- I provide organisations with a good balance between technical, practical analytical skills as well as business, strategy and project management experience.
+With a track record of leading and nurturing high-performing analytics teams, organisations often rely on me to help them lead their analytics' journey to the next level.

 # Success stories: